 Just copy it and put it in the same place where you have the link tag.
 But make sure you keep it inside

 This method has some serious flaws.
 Google may change the address of the font files based on Browser sniffing.

 A better way would be downloading the font files and using it locally.
-But that will be counter-productive because Google font loads faster if it is hosted on a CDN.
-If you download it and host it on your own server then it will be a little slower than the normal Google Font load by link.
+But that will be counter-productive because Google Fonts load faster when it is downloaded from a CDN.
+If you download it and host it on your own server, then it will be a little slower than the normal Google Font load by link.

 Use Webfont Helper to download any Google Font and host it on your server.